filipovskii/cv/cv.md

     Developer at *Algo inc.* (trading software development)

     -   Took part in development of *Trade Monitor*, FIX protocol data analysis tool.
 Used **Java** and **Coffeescript**.
-Among other things, I was able to design and implement a simple DSL for querying analyzed data.
+Among other things I was able to design and implement a simple DSL for querying analyzed data.
-    -   Bug fixing and minor improvements for *X41* project - highly distributed stocks trading platform, written in **Java** with **29West** products.
+    -   Bug fixing and minor improvements for *X41* project - highly distributed stocks trading platform, written in **Java**.

-    **Toolset:** NIO, Elasticsearch, Jersey, Guice, Gson, ANTLR, Bootstrap by Twitter, Backbone.js, Require.js
+    **Toolset:** NIO, Elasticsearch, Jersey, Guice, Gson, ANTLR, Bootstrap by Twitter, Backbone.js, Require.js, 29West

 *   `02.2010 - 07.2011`
     Team leader at *Probusinessbank*

     -   As a part of small team, designed and implemented *[Internet-banking system](http://www.e-life.ru/)* with lots of functions, including online payments, card and account management, internal messaging system.
+It is written in **C#**.
-    -  Created a tool for managing payment receivers.
-Used **Java** with **Tapestry** framework and Sybase database.
+    -  Created a tool for managing payment receivers in **Java**.

-    **Toolset:**  ASP MVC, WCF, MSSQL, MySQL, Oracle, Sybase, SOAP, RPC, LINQ
+    **Toolset:**  ASP MVC, WCF, MSSQL, MySQL, Oracle, Sybase, SOAP, RPC, LINQ, Tapestry (Java web framework)

 ###   Programming languages